 In This Story…

 A crypto card is either a physical or digital card that can come in one of three types: credit card; debit card or prepaid card.
 Understanding the differences between these three will help to inform your decision with regard to which to sign up for.

 Essentially, no crypto card currently allows you to spend your crypto assets directly in-store or online.
 All three crypto card options need to convert your cryptocurrency to fiat currency first before it can be used.
 This is something that may change in the future, however, as Visa and Mastercard have both committed to trialling the ability to spend cryptocurrency directly.

 What Is A Crypto Credit Card?

 A crypto credit card works much in the same way as a regular credit card from the likes of Visa, Mastercard or American Express.
 You still need to have a good credit score in order to obtain one, and it is then connected to your everyday bank account.
-You use it in exactly the same way as a regular credit card, i.e. you make purchases which you need to pay off, along with any interest the card provider adds on.
+You use it in exactly the same way as a regular credit card, i.e. you make purchases that you need to pay off, along with any interest the card provider adds on.

 Remember, if you arm yourself with a crypto credit card, it acts in the same way as a regular credit card.
-If you don’t pay off the minimum amount, or the amount agreed upon during application, there could be serious financial consequences.
+If you don’t pay off the minimum amount, or the amount agreed upon during the application, there could be serious financial consequences.